Eric Trump Admits He'll Be Sharing Business Info With Father, Pres. Donald Trump

-He would talk with him regarding profits…yet he admitted this after saying he wouldn’t.
-Trump took part in an interview with Forbes, released on Friday where he claimed…
+He would talk with him regarding profits, yet he admitted this after saying he wouldn’t.
+Trump took part in an interview with Forbes, released on Friday.

 “There is kind of a clear separation of church and state that we maintain, and I am deadly serious about that exercise.”